During pregnancy, your body undergoes some of the biggest changes you’ll ever experience.

 There are hundreds of products marketed to ‘prevent’ or ‘remove’ stretch marks.

 The truth is, your skin will stretch as your body grows and changes.

 The end result can be stretch marks on all areas of your body, such as your belly, butt, legs and even breasts.

-Genetics play a big part in whether or not you get stretch marks.
+Genetics plays a big part in whether or not you get stretch marks.

-You can try to minimise them by avoiding rapid weight gain.
+You can try to minimize them by avoiding rapid weight gain.